 Further, every time you’ve caught a glimpse of the ancient, monolithic, rigid ERP at your organization, you haven’t exactly been keen on learning more.
 Accounting systems are traditionally so tough to deal with that the only people using them are accountants and nobody else wants to touch them.
-This is unfortunate, because accounting is a great way to track anything financial.
+This is unfortunate because accounting is a great way to track anything financial.

-What if it was easier to use accounting systems and connect them to other applications?
+But what if it was easier to use accounting systems and connect them to other applications?
 What if non-accountants spent more (or any) time using accounting systems?
 Would some unexpected benefits arise?